Study Abroad and Consortium Study

 For Programs Offered Through Other Institutions

-In addition to the steps described above, students whose programs are administered by another institution must complete a Consortium Contract with the host institution.
+Students whose programs are administered by another institution must complete a Consortium Contract with the host institution.
 Please contact the Office of Financial Aid to initiate this agreement at least six weeks prior to the beginning of the program.

 Allow sufficient time for you and the Office of Financial Aid to complete the following steps:

-- Student must submit a completed Transfer Credit Course Approval Form to the Study Abroad Office for “out of country” programs or a Permission to Transfer Form for “American universities” to your department or dean confirming that the credits earned in the program will transfer back and be counted toward your degree requirements.
+- Student must submit a completed Transfer Credit Course Approval Form to the Study Abroad Office for “out of country” programs or Permission to Transfer Form for “American Universities” to your department or dean confirming that the credits earned in the program will transfer back and be counted toward your degree requirements.

 - Complete Direct Deposit Form with the Office of the Bursar.